kappter/PageVis/README.markdown

 # PageVis

 PageVis is a web-based tool designed to help users create and visualize webpage layouts with customizable colors and content.
-It allows users to design a page with sections (header, nav, content, footer, and accent), apply color schemes, edit content directly, and export the design as HTML and CSS for use in real projects.
-It’s ideal for beginners learning HTML and CSS, with exports that include instructional comments and sample content.
+It’s ideal for beginners learning HTML and CSS, offering a simple interface to design a page with sections (header, nav, content, footer, and accent), apply color schemes, edit content, and export as HTML and CSS.
+Exports use semantic HTML, include instructional comments, and provide sample content to guide new learners.

 ## Features
 - **Interactive Design**: Select sections (background, header, nav, content, footer, accent) via dropdown or click, and apply colors from swatches or custom input.